 Thiotepa may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; wheezing, difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; wheezing, difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

 - easy bruising, unusual bleeding (nose, mouth, vagina, or rectum), purple or red pinpoint spots under your skin;

-- nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+- liver problems--nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

-Less serious side effects may include:
+Common side effects may include:

-- blurred vision;
+- dizziness, headache, blurred vision;

-- mild nausea, mild stomach pain, occasional vomiting;
+- nausea, vomiting, stomach pain, loss of appetite;

-- eye redness, puffy eyelids;
+- eye redness;

-- skin discoloration; or
+- hair loss; or

 - missed menstrual periods.